caseywatts/dcrawhides-linedances/README.md

 The Google Data API is sorta deprecated - but their newer "Sheets API v4" still doesn't have an unauthenticated way to access this (even for a public spreadsheet). (as of 4/2019)

 #### Alternative APIs
 A public spreadsheet *can* be accessed as a CSV, but that's a little harder to parse than getting the JSON directly.
-If the Google Spreadsheets Data API gets turned off, we should investigate the Sheets API again (hopefully it supports this by then), or we may want to consume it as a "publish to web" CSV instead.
+If the Google Spreadsheets Data API gets turned off, we should investigate the Sheets API again (hopefully it supports this by then), or we may want to consume it as a "publish to web" CSV instead